bitovi/academy/src/angular/10b-declarative-state/declarative-state.md

 ## Imperative vs Declarative state

+To understand the difference between imperative and declarative styles of programming we first need to review the concept of state.
+State is essentially the "remembered information" of a program, _i.e_ the variables used as part of the program.
+Imperative & declarative state differ in how the program specifies the state.

-The code we've written thus far has been in an imperative style, i.e when an event occurs, we run code that changes the state of the component accordingly.
+The code we've written thus far has been in an imperative style, _i.e_ when events occur, code runs that changes the state of the program accordingly.
+The program state is defined by actions that directly modify it.
 This model of programming is very familiar, although it can become quite difficult to trace the modifications to the state as an application grows in complexity.

+@sourceref ./imperative.sample.html
+@codepen

-A declarative style of programming expresses the state in terms of how it's generated from an event.
-Rather than reacting to an event and modifying the state, an event occurs and the state produces an updated value based on the actions that define it.
+A declarative style of programming expresses the state in terms of how values should be generated.
+The state is defined by which events it should react to and what actions will occur to produce values.
 This subtle distinction has some very useful implications.

+@sourceref ./declarative.sample.html
+@codepen

 Declarative state, once you're familiar with it, is typically easier to follow.
 Understanding how a piece of the program's state is generated only requires reading the state's definition.
 The actions that are part of the definition explain